centic9/cover-the-world/README.md

 ## How does it look like?

-You can open the provided file `leaflet-map.html` in a web-browser to see how this looks like.
+You can directly open the provided file [leaflet-map.html](leaflet-map.html) in a web-browser to see how this looks like.

-### Features of web page
+### Features of the web page

 On the left side:
 * Shows OSM zoom level